mbonamensa/mbonamensa.github.io/README.md

 # mbonamensa.github.io
 Portfolio website
-This website was a part of the Web Design for Everybody Capstone course requirement on Coursera.
+This website was created as a part of the Web Design for Everybody Capstone course requirement on Coursera.
+I built it using a bootstrapMade template.